Xilinx/mlir-aie/programming_guide/section-2/section-2b/04_Repeat/README.md

 Specifically, the pattern we would see for the figure above is: `buff_ping - buff_pong - buff_ping - buff_pong`, where the data in each buffer remains the same in each instance.

-> **NOTE:**  It currently isn't possible to use repeat with Object FIFOs that are being accessed explicitly through a compute core without accounting for the synchronization between the core and its DMA that is performing the repetition.

 The repeat functionality can be used in conjunction with the distribute pattern introduced in the previous section.
 Currently, the repeat value specified for each distribute destination must be the same to ensure functional correctness.
 Additionally, the syntax currently doesn't support both output Object FIFOs with repeat and without at the same time, in the same distribute pattern.
 The code below shows how the two output Object FIFOs of a distribute pattern can be set to each repeat three times:
 ```python
 of0 = object_fifo("objfifo0", A, B, 2, np.ndarray[(256,), np.dtype[np.int32]])